 English In Action Programs

 Through their programs, English In Action connects, empowers, and equips immigrants.
-These programs include one-on-one tutoring, small groups, community engagement, and digital literacy.
+These programs include one-on-one tutoring, small group tutoring, community engagement, and digital literacy.
 Angela Hanley, the Group Programs Tutoring Manager, is particularly excited about one of the newer initiatives, the Digital Literacy Program.
 When the pandemic broke out in 2020, the English In Action team shifted its focus from tutoring and English classes to include connecting people to financial and health resources.
-“I don’t think we realized the level of disadvantage some of our students were coming from at that moment, in terms of their challenges to finding information online,” says Angela.
-“Through the Digital Literacy Initiative, English In Action has provided devices and basic technology skills to students who now can interact with online classes, access important information, and be more involved in the digital community so many of us take for granted,” she continued.
+"I don't think we realized the level of disadvantage some of our students were coming from at that moment, in terms of their challenges to finding information online," says Angela.
+"Through the Digital Literacy Initiative, English In Action has provided devices and basic technology skills to students who now can interact with online classes, access important information, and be more involved in the digital community so many of us take for granted," she continued.
 Paulina Navas leads this program.
-She loves “seeing the joy and satisfaction of people progressing as they use new technology and language skills.”
+She loves "seeing the joy and satisfaction of people progressing as they use new technology and language skills."

 English In Action is also working on a program to include the arts.
 The Program Coordinator/Match Advisor, Susannah Lickus, shared a bit about a new and exciting project that she is helping foster.
 "I'm working on a partnership idea with The Art Base in Basalt.
 We are hoping to put together some bilingual Open Studios as another way for the community to engage in the arts.
 I studied art in college, concentrating in oil painting, so I'm excited to share this passion with others and create an accessible space for folks to be creative," says Susannah.